konmik/Phlux/README.md

 Background tasks may have `sticky` property to automatically refresh temporary data when it gets lost during Android lifecycles.

+There is a problem: we somehow need to save the reference to a function that will start a background task from restored arguments.
+The problem has been solved by bundling the function with it's arguments into a single parcelable class.

 ### Library status

 The library status is: "Wow, I can do this!".